tytydraco/yessleep/out/Ive_been_trapped_inside_my_best_friends_fantasy_for_nine_years_I_just_woke_up.md

 Before I could grab the handle, though, something flew through the smashed window and hit the refrigerator.
 I picked it up, frowning.
 An Almond Joy.
 They were my favorite candy.
 By the time I’d unwrapped it and stuffed the chocolate into my mouth, I knew who was standing outside.

-1I pulled open the door and stepped out into the freezing cold, cringing I stepped in a dusting of snow settling on the steps.
+Pulling open the door, I stepped out into the freezing cold, cringing when I stepped in a dusting of snow settling on the steps.
 There were two figures standing in the dark.
 Isadora and Cal.
 The only kids I could tolerate.
 The two of them were smiling, but I could see something in their eyes—worry, sympathy, they were trying to hide.
 They didn’t know about my dad, but they did know I was always hungry.
 Cal had a pack of Almond Joy’s.
 “Gabby!”
 He yelled, peering at me through thick brown hair sticking from his hood.
 “Where the heck have you been?”

 He dramatized a gasp.
 “She’s aliiiiveeee!”